To Apply For Federal Aid (Loans and/or the work-study program)

-- File the Free Application for Federal Student Aid (FAFSA).
-Indicate that the information should be sent to the Johns Hopkins Bloomberg School of Public Health - Code E00234 for us to receive your FAFSA data.
+- File the 2016-2017 Free Application for Federal Student Aid (FAFSA).
+Enter the Johns Hopkins Bloomberg School of Public Health - Code E00234 for us to receive your FAFSA data.

 If you have not completed your 2015 federal income tax return, you can use estimated data to complete the FAFSA.
-However, when you do file your tax return, you must update any income or tax information that changed since you filed your FAFSA using the online corrections tool.
+However, when you file your tax return, you must update any income or tax information that changed since you filed your FAFSA using the online corrections tool.

 To Apply For Maryland State Financial Aid

 You must submit your FAFSA by March 1 and indicate in Step One that you are a Maryland resident.
 In Step Five, you must list a Maryland school as your first choice.

 Students who are not eligible for federal financial assistance may apply for private education loans.

 - Review the information about private education loans.

 - Complete an online loan application through a private loan provider.

 - Submit the Private Education Loan Application for your planned enrollment period (July 1, 2016 to May 13, 2017) after the private loan application has been fully approved with the lender of your choice.